2021-22 Golden Flipper Challenge (Butterfly)

 Total Club Grant funds for 2020-21 – $105,000

 Club Grant funds are not allocated to a specific individual.
 They are intended to support clubs in continued development toward competitive performance outcomes.
-Please refer to the Swim BC Club Grant Information document for further details.
+Please refer to the Swim BC Club Grant Information and the Swim BC Club Grant Criteria documents for further details.
 The list of Club Grant recipients can be found here.

 Swim BC gratefully acknowledges the financial support of the Province of British Columbia.